Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 **Objective:** Connect the App Tier EC2 instance to Aurora RDS, create a database and table, and insert initial test data.
 You are essentially using the App Instance as a tool to connect to your database and build its structure.

 ### 1️.
 Install MariaDB Client
+- This command installs the tool that lets your App Instance talk to your database.

-- The workshop originally used an older command to install MySQL:```sudo yum install mysql -y```
+> Note: The workshop originally used an older command to install MySQL:```sudo yum install mysql -y```.
+Amazon Linux updates frequently.
+The older `mysql` package is deprecated; `mariadb105` provides the MySQL-compatible client for connecting to Aurora.
 - Researched and installed the correct package for Amazon Linux 2023:
 ```
 sudo yum install mariadb105 -y
 ```
--This command installs the tool that lets your App Instance talk to your database.

-> Note: Amazon Linux updates frequently.
-The older `mysql` package is deprecated; `mariadb105` provides the MySQL-compatible client for connecting to Aurora.

 <img src="vpc/connect 2 sudo install error+fix.png" alt="mariadb install" width="600"/>